antfriend/antfriend.github.io/TootTootTerminologyDB.md

 The world as it is experienced by a particular organism.

 The umwelt is the bounded worldview for a Toot Toot Agent.
 It defines what can be sensed, stored, related, or acted on.
-It is a feature of toot toot data encoding and more generally, [natural systems.](https://en.wikipedia.org/wiki/Umwelt)
+It is a feature of toot toot data encoding and more generally, [natural systems, as described in wikipedia.](https://en.wikipedia.org/wiki/Umwelt).
+It all begins here.
+We are all mortal engines.

 ---